 I remember these words from a book that I read a long time ago and I don’t happen to remember the name of the author, or the book.
 I will update this post if I found the the name of the book.
 It had pretty detailed accounts on various design strategy, especially the part which dealt with choosing the right material for the chassis.

 That is something I leave it as experimentation section.
-Try your luck with all the materials and find out which one is the best 🙂 he says,“Don’t be surprised if you do to a robotic event close by and find that some of the bots there are seem to be built, and rammed by a truck and put back to shape with a hammer”
+Try your luck with all the materials and find out which one is the best, he says,

 Above all, the chassis is what is going to house the motors, sensors and the electronics, so spend some time thinking where to place the stuffs or you are going have trouble when you come to the later part of the design.
 The most important of them is the location of the line sensors.
 Read the part for sensor alignment (yet to come) carefully before deciding on the position of motors and circuitry.

-Uses Google find some creative design for the chassis and show your passion for design of the robot make it look great.
+Use Google to find some creative design for the chassis and show your passion for the design of the robot and make it look great.
 If you did a good job, it will inspire you to do more and learn more.
 There is no substitute for an inspiration from within you.

 The Line Follower sensor alignment and position: